top of page

 European Adapter.
 Chances are you're bringing electrical items with you such as a hair dryer, hair straighteners and phone chargers etc. Make sure to pack your UK to European adapter with you so you can use them.

 Teabags, Coffee & Hot Chocolate.
-If you're staying in a Disney hotel (and haven't splashed out on a fancy club room) you won't have tea and coffee making facilities in your room, but you can request a kettle.
+If you're staying in a Disney hotel, you won't have tea and coffee making facilities in your room (unless you're staying in a club room) but you can request a kettle.
 You can also buy a tea box from reception which typically comes with a disposable cup, a couple of tea bags, UHT milk, sugar etc and a little box of biscuits.
 If you buy a box, be sure to pack a few extra tea bags, or a little jar of coffee or hot chocolate so you can make more hot drinks whilst in the room.

 Laptop or Tablet.
 After a busy day in the park, we're not always up for heading out for drinks or spending an evening in Disney Village.
 We like to bring our laptop or tablet and have a few films or tv shows downloaded from Netflix or Disney+.

 Drinks & Snacks.
 You can buy drinks and snacks on Disney property, but they can be pricey.
-We like to pack a few snacks and drinks for the room and save ourselves some money.
+Pack a few of your favourite snacks and drinks for the room and save a little bit of money.
 Standard Disney hotel rooms don't have a fridge, so just bear this in mind when deciding what to pack.

 Extensions leads.
 If you have a number of devices that you would like to charge overnight, consider bringing an extension lead.
 Some Disney hotel rooms have a plug socket shortage (we're looking at you Sequoia Lodge) so we're planning on taking an extension lead with multiple sockets on our next trip.